newhouseb/linuxholoplayjs/readme.md

 # Notes

 - This might work on other OSes (when you compile for them)!
+- I've only tested this on one Looking Glass on one machine.
+Your mileage may vary.
 - It currently presents the configuration to the holoplay.js SDK.
 I'm not sure if there are other features hidden in the SDK I don't know about.
 - If you don't want to run it as root I think you can modify your udev rules as mentioned here: https://github.com/lonetech/LookingGlass/blob/master/20-lookingglass.rules